-

 EXTEND NOTICE REQUIRED BEFORE CONTESTED CASE HEARINGS

-(b) The parties to a contested case shall be given a notice of hearing not less than 15 days 45 days before the hearing by the Office of Administrative Hearings.
+(b) The parties to a contested case shall be given a notice of hearing not less than 15 days before the hearing by the Office of Administrative Hearings.
+Not less than 45 days prior to the initial scheduled hearing date, the parties to a contested case shall be informed in writing by the Office of Administrative Hearings of the location and the week during which the hearing is expected to occur.
+Additionally, the Office of Administrative Hearings shall issue a notice of hearing not less than 15 days before the hearing date.
 If prehearing statements have been filed in the case, the notice shall state the date, hour, and place of the hearing.
 If prehearing statements have not been filed in the case, the notice shall state the date, hour, place, and nature of the hearing, shall list the particular sections of the statutes and rules involved, and shall give a short and plain statement of the factual allegations.

 § 150B‑38.
 Scope; hearing required; notice; venue.